Marco-Puig/ip4cam/README.md

 To run the this app, you need NodeJS LTS Installed.
 Next, you need to do the following:

+### `npm install`

+Will installed required libs and node modules for the app to function.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.

 ### `node server.js`